-Deep incisional SSI Must meet the following criteria: Date of event occurs within 30 or 90 days following the NHSN operative procedure (where day 1 = the procedure date) according to the list in Table 2 AND involves deep soft tissues of the incision (for example, fascial and muscle layers) AND patient has at least one of the following: a. purulent drainage from the deep incision b. a deep incision that is deliberately opened, re-accessed, or aspirated by a surgeon, physician or physician designee or spontaneously dehisces AND organism(s) identified from the deep soft tissues of the incision by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) or culture or nonculture based microbiologic testing method is not performed.
+Deep incisional SSI Must meet the following criteria: Date of event occurs within 30 or 90 days following the NHSN operative procedure (where day 1 = the procedure date) according to the list in Table 2 AND involves deep soft tissues of the incision (for example, fascial and muscle layers) AND patient has at least one of the following: a. purulent drainage from the deep incision b. a deep incision that is deliberately opened or aspirated by a surgeon, physician or physician designee or spontaneously dehisces AND organism(s) identified from the deep soft tissues of the incision by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) or culture or nonculture based microbiologic testing method is not performed.
 A culture or non-culture based test from the deep soft tissues of the incision that has a negative finding does not meet this criterion.
-AND patient has at least one of the following signs or symptoms: fever (>38°C); localized pain or tenderness an abscess or other evidence of infection involving the deep incision detected on gross anatomical exam, histopathologic exam, or imaging test Excludes any known multi-part/multi-phase procedures that occur over more than one operative episode [during the same admission] that is documented in the medical record by a surgeon prior to first phase of the procedure.
-The term physician for the purpose of application of the NHSN SSI criteria may be interpreted to mean a surgeon, infectious disease physician, emergency physician, other physician on the case, or physician's designee (nurse
+AND patient has at least one of the following signs or symptoms: fever (>38°C); localized pain or tenderness c. an abscess or other evidence of infection involving the deep incision detected on gross anatomical exam, histopathologic exam, or imaging test The term physician for the purpose of application of the NHSN SSI criteria may be interpreted to mean a surgeon, infectious disease physician, emergency physician, other physician on the case, or physician's designee (nurse practitioner or physician's assistant).

-Comments Deep incisional SSI There are two specific types of deep incisional SSIs: Deep Incisional Primary (DIP) - a deep incisional SSI that is identified in a primary incision in a patient that has had an operation with one or more incisions (for example, C-section incision or chest incision for CBGB) Deep Incisional Secondary (DIS) - a deep incisional SSI that is identified in the secondary incision in a patient that has had an operation with more than one incision (for example, donor site incision for CBGB) Note: Refer to SSI Event Reporting Instruction #7 for NHSN operative procedure categories with secondary incision sites available for SSI attribution.
+Comments Deep incisional SSI There are two specific types of deep incisional SSIs: 1.
+Deep Incisional Primary (DIP) - a deep incisional SSI that is identified in a primary incision in a patient that has had an operation with one or more incisions (for example, C-section incision or chest incision for CBGB) 2.
+Deep Incisional Secondary (DIS) - a deep incisional SSI that is identified in the secondary incision in a patient that has had an operation with more than one incision (for example, donor site incision for CBGB) Note: Refer to SSI Event Reporting Instruction #7 for NHSN operative procedure categories with secondary incision sites available for SSI attribution.

-Organ/Space SSI Must meet the following criteria: Date of event occurs within 30 or 90 days following the NHSN operative procedure (where day 1 = the procedure date) according to the list in Table 2 AND involves the organ/space tissues (deeper than the fascia/muscle) AND patient has at least one of the following: a. purulent drainage from a drain placed into the organ/space (for example, closed suction drainage system, open drain, T-tube drain, CT- guided drainage) b. organism(s) identified from fluid or tissue in the organ/space by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) c. an abscess or other evidence of infection involving the organ/space detected on: gross anatomical exam or histopathologic exam or imaging test evidence definitive or equivocal for infection AND meets at least one criterion for a specific organ/space infection site listed in Table 3.
+Organ/Space SSI Must meet the following criteria: Date of event occurs within 30 or 90 days following the NHSN operative procedure (where day $1 = $ the procedure date) according to the list in Table 2 AND involves any part of the body deeper than the fascial/muscle layers that is opened or manipulated during the operative procedure AND patient has at least one of the following: a. purulent drainage from a drain placed into the organ/space (for example, closed suction drainage system, open drain, T-tube drain, CT-guided drainage) b. organism(s) identified from fluid or tissue in the organ/space by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) c. an abscess or other evidence of infection involving the organ/space detected on: gross anatomical exam or histopathologic exam or imaging test evidence definitive or equivocal for infection AND meets at least one criterion for a specific organ/space infection site listed in Table 3 .
 These criteria are found in the Surveillance Definitions for Specific Types of Infections (Chapter 17).
-Comments Examples of gross anatomic evidence of organ/space infection: An intraabdominal abscess will require an invasive procedure to actually visualize the abscess. • Visualization of pus or purulent drainage (includes from a drain).
-Abdominal pain or tenderness post Cesarean section (CSEC) or hysterectomy (HYST or VHYS) is sufficient gross anatomic evidence of infection without an invasive procedure to meet general Organ/Space SSI criterion 'c' when a Chapter 17 Reproductive Tract Infection criteria is met.
-Allowing the documentation of abdominal pain or tenderness as gross anatomic evidence of infection to meet general Organ/Space SSI criterion 'c' enables the user to report an SSI-OREP, SSI-EMET or SSI-VCUF event.
-Abdominal pain or tenderness cannot be applied as 'other evidence of infection on gross anatomic exam' to meet Deep Incisional SSI criterion 'c' or to meet any Chapter 17 site-specific criterion (for example, OREP '2').